 On August 6 and 9, 1945, the cities of Hiroshima and Nagasaki were destroyed by the first atomic bombs used in warfare.

-Documents on the decision to use the atomic bomb are reproduced here in full-text form.
-In most cases, the originals are in the U.S. National Archives.
+Documents on the decision to use the atomic bomb are reproduced here in full-text form, and many also as images.
+All transcriptions are by Gene Dannen.
+In most cases, the original documents are in the U.S. National Archives.
 Other aspects of the decision are shown from accounts by the participants.
-This page was new May 29, 1995, and it was last updated August 9, 2003.
+This page was new May 29, 1995, and it was last updated January 25, 2018.

 International Law - Bombing of Civilians